Page Container

 Common Use Cases

-Enabling page-level navigation
+Enabling page-level navigation when the user performs navigable actions.

-Controlling page-wide visibility and transitions
+Controlling page visibility and transitions such as right-to-left to from below.

 Step-by-Step Guide to Using the Page Container Widget for Multi-Page Navigation